gquittet/myworld/README.md

 # My GNU/Linux configuration
 You can find here all my configurations that I used.
 My text editor is Vim.
 My IDE is Emacs.
-My operating system is ArchLinux with the XFCE desktop environnement.
+My operating system is ArchLinux with the XFCE desktop environnement and the i3 window manager.

 ![my-os]